pedrosans/procris/README.md

 ### Layout

-Poco default mappings are a mix of dwm and xmodad keys and commands to change the layout function, increase/decrease the master area, promote/demote a window up, down or to the top of the stack.
-By default Poco uses [tiled](https://dwm.suckless.org/tutorial/) layout.
-The other 3 layouts: floating, monocle, [centeredmaster](https://dwm.suckless.org/patches/centeredmaster/) can be chosen eather by selecting their option on the status icon on the DE panel, or by calling their command via a bound key.
+Poco default mappings are mainly dwm key bindings for commands to change the layout function, increase/decrease the master area, promote/demote a window up/down or to the top of the stack.
+By default, Poco uses [tiled](https://dwm.suckless.org/tutorial/) layout.
+The other 3 layouts: floating, monocle, [centeredmaster](https://dwm.suckless.org/patches/centeredmaster/) can be chosen either by selecting their option on the status icon on the DE panel or by calling their command via a bound key.
-Each layout is visualy indicated by a custon icon in the DE panel:
+Each layout is visually indicated by a custom icon in the DE panel:

 ![floating](data/icon/48x48/poco.png "Poco logo") | ![floating](data/icon/48x48/poco-M.png "Poco logo")
 -|-